 The interference-free expression of symptoms is, in most cases, an important part of healing and being healthy.
 The masking of symptoms with medication, or any other therapy, may not be in the best interest of your body’s attempts to adapt to challenges.
 Researcher Matt Kluger says: ‘There is overwhelming evidence for fever being an adaptive response.
-It is probably that the use of analgesic drugs, when they lead to suppression of fever, result in increased morbidity and mortality during most infections.
+It is probably that the use of analgesic drugs when they lead to suppression of fever, result in increased morbidity and mortality during most infections.

-Either way we need to respect what we feel and hear from our innate intelligence and not simply mask those signals with drugs.
-Masking symptoms makes us more disconnected from our bodies and potentially interferes with the body’s inborn healing mechanisms.
+Either way, we need to respect what we feel and hear from our innate intelligence and not simply mask those signals with drugs.
+Masking symptoms make us more disconnected from our bodies and potentially interferes with the body’s inborn healing mechanisms.
 Your chiropractor strives to ensure that such important mechanisms are not masked, but that the occurrence of symptoms reflects what you innate, adaptive intelligence knows to be appropriate.

 So what is the relationship between chiropractic care and symptoms?